Don’t eat peanuts, have hot baths, own a cat or wear underwire bras when pregnant. Um, okay…

-We don’t recommend the use of underwire bras during the 1st three months of your pregnancy or the first 4-6 weeks post birth, when your breasts are fluctuating most.
-This is because the regular change in your breast (even by the hour) will inhibit it from fitting perfectly into the cup.
+We don’t recommend the wearing of underwire bras during the first three months of pregnancy or the first 4-6 weeks post-birth when your breasts are fluctuating most.
+This is because the regular changes in your breasts (even by the hour) will inhibit them from fitting perfectly into the cup.
 The wires could, therefore, become a hindrance.

 What is an underwire bra?

 An underwire bra is a bra that simply contains a wire.
 The wire is located in the wire channel (under the cups) and is supposed to sit under and around the bust when on.

 Wire is traditionally firm and pretty rigid, required to sit reasonably firmly against the chest (centre and sides).
 These wires are usually pretty narrow so they manipulate the breast forwards to look a little perkier.

 The wires in a minimising bra are much wider to reduce the protrusion of the breast tissue and provide that minimising effect.

 A flexi-wire bra contains a lighter, more flexible wire.
 The flexible wire sits in the wire channel in much the same way as in your regular underwire bra but is more supple and bendy.

 They can be made from metal, plastic, and we’ve even seen some bras with rope inside the wire channel, to try and mimic the function of underwire.

 During your pregnancy and post, your bust will go through many changes, which is why flexi-wires are designed to be forgiving.
 They try to re-create the fit & support, without being too rigid or firm ensuring that they flex and move with you.
 Because of their composition and design, they will be less likely to encroach on your actual breast tissue when wearing the correct size.